buildbuddy-io/buildbuddy/docs/rbe-platforms.md

 ### Remote Persistent Worker properties

-Similar to local execution environment, the remote execution environment could also retains a long running process acting as a [Persistent Worker](https://bazel.build/remote/persistent) to help reducing cold-start for build Actions with high overhead startup cost.
+Similar to local execution environment, the remote execution environment could also retain a long running process acting as a [Persistent Worker](https://bazel.build/remote/persistent) to help reduce cold-start for build Actions with high overhead startup cost.
-These settings came with the assumption that `"recycle-runner": "true"` is set to enable re-use of action runners.
+These settings come with the assumption that `"recycle-runner": "true"` is set to enable re-use of action runners.

 The Bazel's flag ["--experimental_remote_mark_tool_inputs"](https://bazel.build/reference/command-line-reference#flag--experimental_remote_mark_tool_inputs) should help set these automatically so you don't have to set them manually.
 However, we do provide these `exec_properties` for rules authors to experiment with.